Skip to Main Content

 • Time: Are you looking for information about a single point in time?
 Do you want to look at changes over time?
 Do you need historical information?
 Current information?
 Be prepared that the most current statistics may actually be a year or more old!
 There can be multiple year lags before some information is released depending on how often the information is collected, the time it takes to process and crunch numbers, and the public release schedule.

 • Geography: Geographical areas can be defined by political boundaries (nations, states, counties, cities) or statistical boundaries (mainly Census geography such as metropolitan statistical areas, block groups, or tracts).
+You may have to broaden your geography once you start looking for data on your topic.
+Perhaps data on your topic isn't available at the city level, but you could get county data, for example.

 • Remember to define your topic with enough flexibility to adapt to available information!
 You might not find a perfectly packaged set of statistics for your original topic.